Radar Shows Steep Decline in Kauai Seabirds’ Population

 Researchers discovered these concerning trends after analyzing radar data that tracked the movements of the Hawaiian petrel and the Newell’s sheerwaters, a pair of seabird species whose status appear to be in jeopardy after a series of threats have disrupted their habitats.

-Publishing their findings Thursday in the journal The Condor: Ornithological Applications, the team observed a 78 percent reduction in radar detections for petrels and a 94 percent decrease for shearwaters, the latter of which experienced a similar decline within the recorded movement of fledglings that cannot yet fly.
+Publishing their findings Thursday in the journal The Condor: Ornithological Applications, the team observed a 78 percent reduction in radar detections for petrels and a 94 percent decrease for shearwaters, the latter of which experienced a similar decline within the recorded movement of fledglings – young birds that cannot yet fly.

 “It is important to publish this information so that everyone can better understand the severity of the declines in these species and the threats they face,” said Pacific Rim Conservation’s Eric VanderWerf, an expert on Hawaiian seabirds.
 “We need to consider these data in order to make informed decisions about the best conservation measures.”